jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 `hasql-queue` "exactly once" APIs could be used to move elements from the queue's ingress table to a final collection of tables in the same database.

-Out of the six version the "at least once" notifications based API is probably the most useful.
+Out of the six versions the "at least once" notifications based API is probably the most useful.

 ## The High Throughput API